qmacro/qmacro.github.io/src/posts/2023-02-11-sap-codejam-on-service-integration-with-cap-in-utrecht.md

 Over the next 6 or so hours, we worked through the exercises, with the participants using their own laptops, with a [development environment](https://github.com/SAP-samples/cap-service-integration-codejam/tree/main/exercises/01-set-up-workspace) that was (for this particular SAP CodeJam) either a Dev Space in SAP Business Application Studio or VS Code with a dev container.

-After each exercise we got together for a 5 minute recap to work through some open ended questions relating to what we'd just done, and to discuss anything that came up, in that exercise.
+After each exercise we stepped away from the keyboards and got together for a 5 minute recap to work through some open ended questions relating to what we'd just done, and to discuss anything that came up, in that exercise.

 ![Exercise recap time](/images/2023/02/Exercise-Recap.jpg)